stevepolitodesign/rails-authentication-from-scratch/README.md

 > **What's Going On Here?**
 >
-> - Just like the `confirmation_token` and `password_reset_token` columns, we call [has_secure_token](https://api.rubyonrails.org/classes/ActiveRecord/SecureToken/ClassMethods.html#method-i-has_secure_token) on the `remember_token`.
+> - We call [has_secure_token](https://api.rubyonrails.org/classes/ActiveRecord/SecureToken/ClassMethods.html#method-i-has_secure_token) on the `remember_token`.
 This ensures that the value for this column will be set when the record is created.
 This value will be used later to securely identify the user.

 ## Step 15: Update Authentication Concern